kartik0406/Appointy_Instagram_API/readme.md

 * Caption
 * Image URL
 * Posted Timestamp
+* userId

 ## Added functionalities:

-1. Passwords have been encrypted and they can't be reverse engineered (using md5)
+1. Passwords have been encrypted and they can't be reverse engineered (using md5).
-2. Unit Testing code is developed to test the request and response routes
+2. Unit Testing code is developed to test the request and response routes.

 ## Instructions to Run and Setup:
 - Install go from https://golang.org/dl/
-- Install mongo dependencies (run go get go.mongodb.org/mongo-driver/mongo) Fork the project and download as a zip.
+- Install mongo dependencies (run go get go.mongodb.org/mongo-driver/mongo)
+- Fork the project and download as a zip.
 - Now extract and open the folder.
-- Now open the folder with terminal.
+- Now open the folder with terminal
+- cd src
 - Run commands: go run main.go
 - The server started locally at the port 9000.